Categories

-But wait – each friend paid $9, for a total of $27, and the cleaner pocketed $2.
+But wait – each friend paid $9, for a total of $27, and the manager pocketed $2.
 That’s 27 + 2 = 29, whereas they originally handed over $30.
 Where did the missing dollar go?

 Solution